torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 * ``poolsize``: the entropy pool size, in bits;

 * ``urandom_min_reseed_secs``: obsolete (used to determine the minimum number of seconds between urandom pool reseeding).
+This file is writable for compatibility purposes, but writing to it has no effect on any RNG behavior.

 * ``uuid``: a UUID generated every time this is retrieved (this can thus be used to generate UUIDs at will);

 * ``write_wakeup_threshold``: when the entropy count drops below this (as a number of bits), processes waiting to write to ``/dev/random`` are woken up.
+This file is writable for compatibility purposes, but writing to it has no effect on any RNG behavior.

 If ``drivers/char/random.c`` is built with ``ADD_INTERRUPT_BENCH``
 defined, these additional entries are present: